 - Mechanical Engineering

-- Education completed in foreign colleges or universities may be used to meet Federal job requirements for this position if the applicant can show that foreign education is comparable to education received in the United States.
+- Education completed in foreign colleges or universities may be used to meet Federal job requirements for this position if the applicant can show that foreign education is comparable to education received in the United States from an ABET or NAAB accredited institution.
 It is the responsibility of the applicant to provide such evidence when applying for Federal jobs.
 Degrees received from non-U.S. colleges or universities will be considered acceptable based on any of the following evidences:

 - The candidate presents evidence of registration as a professional engineer or architect by any state in the U.S.

 Specialized experience should show that applicants have an in-depth knowledge of their field and can be expected to perform engineering or architectural duties related to construction at Department of State projects worldwide.
-Specialized experience obtained through assignments to field sites on vertical construction projects will be given the most favorable consideration.
-Vertical construction projects are not limited to but include multi-story buildings, large-scale residential communities and warehouses.
+Specialized experience must have been obtained through assignments to field sites on vertical construction projects.
+Vertical construction projects include but are not limited to multi-story buildings, large-scale residential and commercial developments, and warehouses.